 Kyle Borg is pastor of the Reformed Presbyterian Church in Winchester, KS.
 He grew up in south central MN, served six years in the Air National Guard, and graduated from the University of Wisconsin-La Crosse.
 He completed his studies for the ministry at Puritan Reformed Theological Seminary in Grand Rapids, MI where he worked for Reformation Heritage Books and first became a member of the RPCNA.
 He currently serves on the Candidates and Credentials Committee of his presbytery and on the Education and Publication Committee that oversees the ongoing work of Crown and Covenant Publications.
 He is a contributor to the collaborative blog, Gentle Reformation, and the book review editor for the Reformed Presbyterian Witness.
 Kyle is married to Rachel and together they have five rambunctious covenant children.
 He enjoys spending time with his family, going camping, watching movies (usually superhero related), and running the gravel roads around Winchester.

-Joel Wood is pastor of Trinity Church in the Baltimore region.
-He is a fifth generation pastor who trained at Moody Bible Institute and received his Master of Divinity and Doctor of Ministry with a concentration in Counseling from the Reformed Presbyterian Theological Seminary.
+Joel Wood is pastor of New Life Church (PCA) outside of San Diego, CA. He is a fifth generation pastor who trained at Moody Bible Institute and received his Master of Divinity and Doctor of Ministry with a concentration in Counseling from the Reformed Presbyterian Theological Seminary.
 He and his wife Emily have three daughters and two sons.
-Joel is a certified Level II counselor by the Association of Certified Biblical Counselors and is training counselors for ministry in his local congregation and surrounding community.
+Joel is a fellow of the Association of Certified Biblical Counselors and is training counselors for ministry in his local congregation and surrounding community.
 He blogs so little at other spots it’s not even worth mentioning.